software-foundations/design-patterns/README.md

 State aims (behavioral) aims to allow an object change its behavior when some internal state changes

 The object seams change its class

+## Chain of responsibility

+Chain of responsibility (COR) is a behavioral pattern which aims to avoid the coupling of the sender of a request to the receiver by giving the responsability of treat the solicitation for more than one object.

+Chain the receiver objects passing the request along the chain ultil an object treat the request.

+In essence, a handler first receive the request and try to solve that and if it solve it, it send back the response, else, it pass the request to other handler who problably know to solve it and if it solve it, else, it pass the request to other request ...
+At the end, the request will be answered by one of the handlers.